cloudevents/spec/community/SDK-GOVERNANCE.md

 it might be determined that it current state is acceptable.

-To prevent the project from becoming _not actively maintained_, the community MAY takes the following actions:
+To prevent the project from becoming _not actively maintained_, the community may takes the following actions:

 - Temporary security patches delivered by an _sdk maintainer_ not part of `sdk-x-maintainers` group